MSD: Saliency-aware Knowledge Distillation for Multimodal Understanding: Analysis Setup

 With above two auxiliary losses, the MSD loss for the student is defined as follows:

 where we omit the scaling factor $\tau^2 \frac{1}{|X|}$ for brevity. $w_i,w^\txt_i,w^\img_i \in [0,1]$ control the balance between three distillation losses.
-These weights determine importance of each modality and they affect the student's performance on multimodal datasets.
+These weights determine the importance of each modality and we hypothesize that the choice of weighting approaches affects the student's performance.
+We will introduce four weighting schemes for distillation losses and discuss each of them in \S\ref{sec:weighting}.

-\para{Weighting on Each Modality.} Samples from multimodal datasets have different information on each modality.
-Fig.~\ref{fig:sample_prob} shows the teacher model predictions for samples in Hateful-Memes and MM-IMDB test sets.
-For each sample, three probabilities are calculated: 1) predictions of samples with both of its modalities, 2) predictions of samples with just its text modality, and 3) predictions of samples with just its image modality.
-As one can see for MM-IMDB there is a strong correlation between multimodal predictions and predictions from text modality, indicating the fact that in MM-IMDB text is a dominant modality.
-On the other hand, for Hateful-Memes dataset there is no such global pattern but one can observe some correlations for individual instances.
-This behavior is actually expected based on the way Hateful-Memes is built to include unimodal confounders~\cite{kiela2020hateful}.

-Following these observations we propose three weighting schemes for distillation losses, presented in the order of complexity: 1) population-based (Section~\ref{sec:popul}), 2) instance-wise (Section~\ref{sec:instance}) weighting approaches for the losses, and 3) meta-learning approach (Section~\ref{sec:meta}) to find the optimal weights on meta data.
-We will discuss each of these in the following sections.